-- Distributions from your fund (either within Stanford or to an outside charity) may be requested through the Office of Planned Giving or your development office contact. - Although Stanford does not limit the number of requests, we do ask that requests for distributions be made in increments of at least \$1,000 and that the frequency of such requests be reasonable. - Because of IRS rules, distributions from your fund are not generally permitted as a payment on a legally binding pledge; for a purpose that would result in benefits for you or your family, such as tickets to a charity event or preferred seating at athletic events; or generally to high schools, due to current NCAA regulations. - You may add to your donor advised fund at any time and in any amount, subject to the same stipulations on the proportion of the gift that must come to Stanford. - Stanford will provide you with quarterly reports on your fund's investment returns and account activity.
-If you have any questions about your fund, the Planned Giving staff or your development office contact can help.
+- Distributions from your fund (either within Stanford or to an outside charity) may be requested through the Office of Planned Giving. - Although Stanford does not limit the number of requests, we do ask that requests for distributions be made in increments of at least \$1,000 and that the frequency of such requests be reasonable. - Because of IRS or other rules, distributions from your fund are not permitted as a payment on a legally binding pledge; for a purpose that would result in benefits for you or your family, such as tickets to a charity event or preferred seating at athletic events; or to high schools, due to current NCAA regulations. - You may add to your donor advised fund at any time and in any amount, subject to the same stipulations on the proportion of the gift that must come to Stanford. - Stanford will provide you with quarterly reports on your fund's investment returns and account activity.
+If you have questions about your fund, the Planned Giving staff can help.